JalaliLabUCLA/phycv/README.md

 ## Installation

-The GPU versions depend on `PyTorch` , make sure that you have `CUDA` setup before the installation.
+The GPU versions depend on `PyTorch` and `torchvision`.
+Please follow the instructions on [PyTorch Official Website](https://pytorch.org/) to install the correct version of `CUDA ToolKit` and `PyTorch` according to your system setup.

 **From pip**